White House finds no corroboration of sexual misconduct allegations against Kavanaugh in FBI report: WSJ

 The White House — after reviewing interview reports from the FBI’s probe into Supreme Court nominee Brett Kavanaugh — found no corroboration of the allegations of sexual misconduct leveled against the federal judge, The Wall Street Journal reported, citing sources.

-It was unclear if the White House had finalized its review.
+The Journal pointed out that the FBI report may do little to provide clarity and essentially leave senators in the same position as last week: two witnesses giving different accounts on what occurred.

 The report comes as senior congressional sources tell Fox News that the Senate Judiciary Committee has still not received the FBI's report on Kavanaugh.
 Senators will be able to view the report in a secure area off the Senate subway.

+Committee Chairman Chuck Grassley, R-Iowa, and committee member Sen. Dianne Feinstein, D-Calif., would be given the first chance to look at the report.

 Attorneys for Dr. Christine Blasey Ford, one of Kavanaugh's accusers, late Wednesday slammed the FBI background investigation after it was revealed that the agency's probe appeared to be over.